prebid/prebid.github.io/prebid-server/endpoints/pbs-endpoints-pbc.md

 These entries in the PBC application.yaml file define storage-related params:

 - `api.storage-path` - path of the storage POST/GET endpoints.
 Defaults to '/storage'.
 - `api.api-key` - api key to secure storage POST endpoint.
 Host companies may not want everyone on the internet to be able to store stuff in their cache.
 The value of this key is set by the PBS host company in the PBC config and in the PBS config.
-(See [???](TBD] for details about where to set this.)
+(See [Storage PBC configuration](https://github.com/prebid/prebid-cache-java/blob/master/docs/config.md#storage) for details about where to set this.)

 The storage feature supports different `applications` and storage providers are configured per `application`.
 For now, only [Redis](https://redis.io/) is supported for storage.
 To configure Redis storage for particular application, configure the `storage.redis.{application-name}` property.
 If no `applications` are needed, set `storage.redis` to `{}` in application.yaml like so: